Home / Articles / Dividends

 How a reinvested dividend is taxed, and whether any withholding can be reduced or reclaimed, depends entirely on your tax residency and local law.
 This article is not tax advice.
 For anything beyond the trivial, keep your records and consult a licensed tax professional rather than acting on a forum summary.

-The bigger takeaway is to buy for the right reason.
-A tokenized dividend stock is a way to get compounding price exposure to a dividend-paying company, net of US withholding, without a broker.
-That's genuinely useful for a patient holder.
-What it is not is a source of regular cash, and it isn't a way to dodge the 30% that applies to any non-US holder of US dividends.
-Know which of those you're actually after, confirm the specific token's mechanism on its page, and you won't be surprised on the payout date.
+The bigger takeaway is to buy for the right reason, and to know which product you hold.
+A tokenized dividend token is a way to get compounding price exposure to a dividend-paying company, net of US withholding, without a broker — genuinely useful for a patient holder, but not a source of regular cash.
+The real-share product, by contrast, passes the dividend to you as the beneficial owner.
+Neither route is a way to dodge the 30% that applies to any non-US holder of US dividends.
+Know which of those you're actually after, confirm the specific product's mechanism on its page, and you won't be surprised on the payout date.
 For the full picture of the product, start with the complete guide to buying US stocks on Binance.

 FAQ

-The dividend value usually reaches you, but not as cash.
-The common design auto-reinvests it into your position through a rebasing multiplier, so your balance grows instead of receiving spendable money.
-The exact handling follows each token's official notes (as of 2026-07).
+Yes.
+With the main real-share product you're the beneficial owner, so dividends are passed through to you.
+On the tokenized line the value reaches you too, but not as cash — the common design auto-reinvests it into your position through a rebasing multiplier, so your balance grows.
+The exact handling follows each product's official notes (as of 2026-07).

 Why didn't cash appear in my account on the payout date?

-Because these tokens typically don't pay cash.
-The dividend is folded back into your holding via rebasing.
-Check your position size around the payout date rather than your cash balance — that's where the value shows up.
+If you hold the tokenized line, those tokens typically don't pay cash — the dividend is folded back into your holding via rebasing, so check your position size around the payout date rather than your cash balance.
+The real-share product, where you're the beneficial owner, is closer to a normal dividend.

 What is the 30% withholding?